FAQs

 Understanding Use of Public Lands

-Lakes, rivers, canals, reservoirs and the lands that border these waterways play an important role in our water management system.
-They help to reduce flooding, improve water quality, and recharge aquifers.
+Lakes, rivers, canals, reservoirs, and the lands that border these waterways play important roles in our water management system.
+They help reduce flooding, improve water quality, and recharge aquifers.

 ATV Statute……………………………….316.2074